Frequently Asked Questions - General

 HOW DOES THE BOND VOTE WORK?
 WHEN DOES THE PUBLIC PARTICIPATE?

 There are two steps.
 First, the Selectboard must hold a warned public hearing and vote to put the question to the voters.
-It is likely the question will include cost and grant funding contingencies.
+The question will include cost and grant funding contingencies.
 The second step takes place on the day of the bond vote when all eligible voters have the opportunity to vote yes or no on the question.

-Before the bond vote, the Planning Commission will hold public meetings to explain to the community what the proposal entails and its costs.
-Those meetings have already begun.
+Before the bond vote, the Planning Commission and Outreach Advisory Committee will hold public meetings on September 13th and October 18th, 2023 to explain to the community what the proposal entails and its costs.

-The bond vote is expected to take place no sooner than the Fall of 2023.
+The bond vote is expected to take place on November 7th, 2023.

-Before the bond vote, the Planning Commission will hold public meetings to explain to the community what the proposal entails and its costs.
-Those meetings have already begun.
+Before the bond vote, the Planning Commission and Outreach Advisory Committee will hold public meetings on September 13th and October 18th, 2023 to explain to the community what the proposal entails and its costs.

-The bond vote is expected to take place no sooner than the Fall of 2023.
+The bond vote is expected to take place on November 7th, 2023.

 If final design has not been finished by the time of the bond vote, how can the town vote on the project?

 Bond votes generally include contingency language that protects town taxpayers in the event costs exceed what is authorized.
-Voters are likely to be asked to authorize a bond of up to a specified dollar amount, for a project of up to a maximum specified total cost, and only if a minimum specified amount of grant funding is secured to ensure the cost to the taxpayers and system users stays within a certain range.
-Once the final design is completed, the Selectboard would only have the authority to authorize the construction contract if the total cost, grant funding and bond amount are within the limits authorized by the voters.
+Voters will be asked to authorize a bond of up to a specified dollar amount, and only if a minimum specified amount of grant funding is secured to ensure the cost to the taxpayers and system users stays within a certain range.
+Once the final design is completed, the Selectboard would only have the authority to authorize the construction contract if the total cost and bond amount are within the limits authorized by the voters.

 WOULDN’T KEEPING ON-SITE SYSTEMS PREVENT CHANGE IN THE TOWN’S DEVELOPMENT AND CHARACTER?